aroques/python-tdd-book/readme.md

 ```
 $ cd python-tdd-book
 $ py -3.6 -m venv virtualenv
+```
 On Windows the py executable is a shortcut for different Python versions.
 On Mac or Linux we use python3.6:
-```

 *on Mac/Linux:*
 ```
 $ cd python-tdd-book
-$ python3.6 -m venv virtualen
+$ python3.6 -m venv virtualenv
 ```

 ### Installing Django and Selenium